DataScyther/Neeva-AI/README.md

 # AI-Powered Mental Health App

-This is a code bundle for AI-Powered Mental Health App.
-The original project is available at https://www.figma.com/design/0anmaU48uP4XvfQw1Vy4li/AI-Powered-Mental-Health-App.

 ## Project Overview

 This is an AI-powered mental health application designed to support users in managing their mental well-being using interactive tools and AI-driven features.